 In 1882, industrialist and businessman C.F.
 Tietgen founded Kjøbenhavns Telefon Selskab (The Copenhagen Telephone Company) to connect the very first telephones in the capital.
 This meant many more telephones in the country, and a number of regional telecommunications companies, which eventually became Tele Danmark and TDC Group, who owned YouSee, Telmore, TDC Business and others.

 To the digital Denmark

 In 2019, TDC Group was split into two companies – TDC NET and Nuuday – with each focusing on their individual strengths, contribute to the digital Denmark of the future.
-With the rollout of fibre-optic broadband and 5G, TDC NET provides the fastest fixed-line connections and the best mobile network.
+With the rollout of fibre and 5G, TDC NET provides the fastest fixed-line connections and the best mobile network.
 Nuuday provides digital experiences and entertainment through a variety of providers such as YouSee, Telmore, Hiper, and TDC Business.

 Our values are our compass.

 Since 1882, we have provided Denmark with telephone lines, built mobile infrastructure and ensured internet to households across the country.
 And we play a crucial role in shaping Denmark's digital future too.

 To be able to live up to our purpose ‘We connect Denmark.
 For everyone.’, TDC NET have defined five values that reflect both our heritage and future.